Reviews You Can Rely On

 With a slightly thicker outsole than other booties we tested, the NRS Paddle strikes a decent balance between sensitivity and protection.
 While some shoes are more flexible, we didn't find that we really wanted any more flexibility than this shoe provided.
 Walking over cobbles and logs, the Paddle Wetshoe provides excellent proprioception.

 We really loved swimming in these shoes.
-In our testing in the cold Pacific Northwest and Pacific Coast, we jumped into deep pools in canyons and swam around in rivers while padding, and waded through the Pacific Ocean.
+In our testing in the cold Pacific Northwest and Pacific Coast, we jumped into deep pools in canyons, swam around in rivers while padding, and waded through the Pacific Ocean.
 With warm feet, swimming for longer (or paddling) is much more bearable and enjoyable.

 Even on the sand, the sensitivity of these booties is noticeable.